 - Amplify employee communication.
-To do their jobs well, employees crave regular feedback and transparent communication from their employers.
+Employees crave regular feedback and transparent communication from their employers to do their jobs well.
 Lack of open and frequent communication can be a major factor in decreased employee engagement.
 Retail giant Target overcame employee disengagement by introducing game-based elements into the way team members approached their jobs.
-Cashiers, who rarely got feedback from management, were given a game to play when checking out a customer’s items.
-They received immediate feedback in the form of green and red lights that blinked to indicate if items were optimally scanned.
+Cashiers who rarely got feedback from management and were given a game to play when checking out a customer’s items.
+They received immediate feedback in the form of green and red lights that blinked to indicate if items were optically scanned.

 Employee engagement tips

 There are dozens, if not hundreds, of examples to show that, implemented correctly, gamification can play a huge role in boosting employee engagement, enhancing job performance, and improving internal communication.
 To ensure your employee engagement through gamification efforts succeed, it’s good to keep these tips in mind: